Lady KillerCocktail recipe

 FAQ's

-What is the origin of the Lady Killer cocktail?
+What is the history behind the Lady Killer cocktail?

-What are some garnishing tips for serving a Lady Killer cocktail?
+What are some unique garnishing ideas for the Lady Killer cocktail?

 How does the alcohol content of the Lady Killer compare to other cocktails?